MONTANA OUTDOORS

 Successful either-sex bison license applicants will receive a letter with instructions to view online bison hunter orientation.

-Those interested in entering a lottery for a guided trophy bison hunt on the Blackfeet Reservation will have two opportunities to enter the drawing.
+Those interested in entering a lottery for a guided guaranteed bison hunt on the Blackfeet Reservation have more than one opportunity to enter the drawing.
+Learn More

 Hunters wishing to use archery equipment to hunt bison in Montana must complete an orientation consisting of these steps: